Member of Provincial Parliament

 - Disposal taxes and fees on tires and electronics

 - So let's get this straight.
 Conservatives have a core belief that the costs of disposing of your old vacuum tube TV and computer monitor and other electronic components, or of your car tires are the responsibility of the generation of your children and grandchildren.
 The Ontario Conservatives believe whoever wants to simply bury the cadmium, mercury, lead and other environmental nasties in landfills, or ship them abroad to contaminate someplace else can do so freely.
 In today's Ontario, if you make it or sell it, you take it back.
 If you buy it, you pay the cost of both owning it and of disposing of it.
 The Conservatives believe that even if you never buy or use consumer electronics or car tires, those who do buy and consume them can stick you with their disposal cost through your taxes.
 Ontarians say "no way" to that nonsense.
 And guess who first introduced the so-called "Eco fees" in the first place?
-Yes, that would be the Ontario Conservative government when Tim Hudak sat in cabinet.
+Yes, that would be the Ontario Conservative government between 1995 and 1999.

 - The Harmonized Sales Tax in Ontario

 - The first outright lie is that the HST is "the largest tax on the province ever."
 The truth, something Conservatives avoid at all costs on taxation, is that the HST is a $4.5 billion tax cut!
 The HST is actually the GST.
 Same rules, same forms, same everything.
-The Tim Hudak "Two-Tax Tories" are out of step with such true-blue Tory luminaries as Stephen Harper, Mike Harris, Jim Flaherty and John Tory, plus every business group and economist of any repute, and the rest of the industrialized world in continuing to advocate for the existence of an expensive, outdated, complex, unfair, unfixable, brain-dead sales tax like the 50-year-old Provincial Sales Tax (PST).
+The ‘Tea Party Tories’ were out of step with such true-blue Tory luminaries as Stephen Harper, Mike Harris, th late Jim Flaherty and John Tory, plus every business group and economist of any repute, and the rest of the industrialized world in continuing to advocate for the existence of an expensive, outdated, complex, unfair, unfixable, brain-dead sales tax like the 50-year-old Provincial Sales Tax (PST).
 The PST was repealed, eliminated, rescinded, abolished on June 30, 2010.
 Hello Tories!
 Bad tax gone forever.
 Efficient tax implemented.
 Now we are like the 140 or so countries in the world who administer sales tax with a value-added tax that cuts retail prices, reduces business costs, and only taxes goods and services once instead of the old PST-style compounded taxation.
 The e-mail falsely asserts that the HST provides the province with "an additional $3 billion a year."
 The truth is that it leaves $4.5 billion in tax-upon-tax uncollected.
 That amount stays in the economy; in your pocket.
 It gets Ontarians working.
 It's all about jobs, and if you click this link, you can read the full study by Dr. Jack Mintz that documents how Ontario stands to gain 591,000 net new jobs; $47 billion in net new investment and a rise in real incomes of 8.8 percent in the next ten years.
 The Tories do not want you reading that document.
 The number of reference sources offered by the e-mail: none.
 Read the article Fourteen Irrefutable Facts About the HST.
 The difference is stark: Ontario wants the jobs.
 The Tories aid they wanted the expensive and idiotic old PST back.
 Then in their platform, they flip-flopped again, and said they'd keep it.
 You just can't trust Conservatives with money.
 It is as simple as that.

 - Smart meters, renewable energy and electricity